Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 2.3.1.
 Internal termination configuration

-As for the internal termination switch, it should only be activated at the ends of the CAN network, that is, on the CanOpen_Manager and on the last adapter in the CanOpen_Manager communication.
+Regarding the internal termination switch, it should only be activated at the ends of the CAN network, that is, on the CANopen_Manager and on the last adapter of the CANopen_Manager communication.

 Adapter

-The internal termination on the expansion modules is activated by DIP switch 11.
+Internal termination on the expansion modules is activated via DIP switch 11.

 2.3.2.
 Additional configuration for the XP610 module

-To use the outputs of the XP610, some additional settings are required.
+To use the outputs of the XP610, some additional configurations are necessary.
 Click on the module tab.
-In "General", enable the option "Enable Advanced Config." and then also enable "Optional Device".
+Under "General", enable the option "Enable Advanced Config."
+Then also enable "Optional Device".

-To use the Function Blocks, you need to add the libraries you installed in the “2.1.
-Inserting expansion modules in MasterTool” step.
-To do this, at the root of the project open the “Library Manager”, go to “Add Library” and in the “(Miscellaneous)” tab select the desired Function Blocks and click “OK”.
+To use the Function Blocks, it is necessary to add the libraries you installed in step “2.1.
+Adding expansion modules in MasterTool”.
+To do this, at the project root open the “Library Manager”, go to “Add Library” and in the “(Miscellaneous)” tab select the desired Function Blocks and click “OK”.

-Now, in the project root, open “UserPOUs”, the POU “UserPrg(PRG)”.
-With it open, select and drag with the left mouse button the “Box with EN/ENO” option to the network (logic line) where you want to insert it.
+Now open the POU “UserPOUs” at the project root and open the POU “UserPrg(PRG)”.
+With it open, select and drag with the left mouse button the option “Box with EN/ENO” to the network (logic line) where you want to insert it.

-To use the desired block, you need to fill in the internal field of the box with the name of the block.
-In this case, where it says “???”, you need to fill in “XP600_FB”, which is the name of the block added in the previous step, corresponding to the analog input expansion module.
+To use the desired block, you need to fill the internal box field with the block name; in this case, where it says “???” you must fill in “XP600_FB”, which is the block name added in the previous step, corresponding to the analog input expansion module.

-When you add the block name, you need to create a variable to map it, and to do this just press the “Enter” key 3 times after writing the name in the box, and an automatic default variable will be added.
+After adding the block name, it is necessary to create a variable to map it, and for this, just press the “Enter” key 3 times after typing the name in the box; this will automatically add a standard variable.

-Now repeat the same procedure to insert the Function Block for the analog outputs, but use the name “XP610_mA_FB”.
+Now repeat the same procedure to insert the Function Block for analog outputs, but using the name “XP610_mA_FB”.

 Note: The contact that comes with the block will not be used, so it can be deleted.

-These function blocks are used to convert values from the Engineering Scale (0 to 10000) to values in the 0 to 10V, 0 to 20mA, and 4 to 20mA scales, both when reading and writing values.
-While the analog inputs read values in the 0 to 10V, 0 to 20mA, and 4 to 20mA scales and convert them to the Engineering Scale, the analog outputs read the Engineering Scale and convert it to the 0 to 10V, 0 to 20mA, and 4 to 20mA scales.
+These function blocks are used to convert Engineering Scale values (0 to 10000) to values in the ranges of 0 to 10V, 0 to 20mA, and 4 to 20mA, both for reading and writing values.
+Analog inputs read values in the ranges of 0 to 10V, 0 to 20mA, and 4 to 20mA and convert them to the Engineering Scale, while analog outputs read the Engineering Scale and convert it to the ranges of 0 to 10V, 0 to 20mA, and 4 to 20mA.

-In the example, we use the variables “Valor_Analogico” in the “input” of XP600_FB so that the inputs read the values that will be generated by the outputs, “Valor_Lido” which is the value converted by the XP600 function block, and “Valor_de_Engenharia” which is the value to be written in the software and converted by the XP610 function block.
+In the example, we use the variables “AnalogValue” on the input of XP600_FB so that the inputs read the values generated by the outputs, “ReadValue” which is the value converted by the XP600 function block, and “EngineeringValue” which is the value written in the software and converted by the XP610 function block.

-To configure the operation mode of the function block, that is, the scale to be converted, you need to go to the “Library Manager” and check the documentation for each one.
+To configure the function block operating mode, that is, the scale to be converted, go to the “Library Manager” and check the documentation for each block.

 In XP600_FB we will use “Mode 3”, responsible for the 4 to 20mA scale.

 In XP610_mA_FB, we will use “Mode 1”, responsible for the 4 to 20mA scale.
-In this case, there is no 0 to 10V scale because no major conversion is needed, since the software supplies the engineering value from 0 to 10000.
+In this case, there is no 0 to 10V scale because no major conversion is needed, as the software provides the engineering value from 0 to 10000.

 2.7.
 Analog input and output values